heliosCreation/Helios-bug-tracker/README.md

 ## Show your support

-Please ⭐️ this repository if this project helped you!
+Please ⭐️ this repository if you liked the project!

 ## 📝 License

 Copyright © 2022 [@Quentin Couissinier](https://github.com/heliosCreation).<br />
-This project is [MIT]() licensed.
+This project is [MIT](https://github.com/heliosCreation/BugsTracker/blob/main/LICENSE) licensed.

 ---